How to choose an optimal site for your business

 One of the most powerful features is how you can solve different types of location-allocation problems.

-- Maximize Coverage is good for fire hall problems because facilities are chosen based on greatest demand within an impedance cut-off
+MAXIMIZE COVERAGE: Good for fire hall problems because facilities are chosen based on greatest demand within an impedance cut-off.

 Other types of solutions are for maximizing-capacitated coverage, targeting market share and maximizing attendance.

 IMPEDANCE VALUES: This can be interpreted as how far people are willing to travel to or from a given facility.
 For example, when you enter an allowable distance of 5 miles, this is the length a fire department would go to reach a community.

 This location-allocation solution runs the maximize coverage type of problem.